DISTRICT 33 COMMUNICATION & LEADERSHIP AWARD

 the District Director to review all nominations and to reach a decision as to the award recipient

-at least four weeks prior to the Spring Conference.
+at least four weeks prior to the Annual Conference.

 4. The District Director’s designated representative Chair will review all nominations sent with the nomination form by Toastmasters in District 33 on or before the due date,